Armenian mouflon: Habitat

-The Armenian mouflon lives mostly in open rough terrain at medium or high altitudes, where they inhabit rocky hill country, lowland and highland steppes, rocky semideserts, grass-covered slopes, and alpine meadows.
+The Armenian mouflon lives mostly in open rough terrain at medium or high altitudes, where they inhabit rocky hill country, lowland and highland steppes, rocky semideserts and, grass-covered slopes in the southern Caucasus region.
 They spend the summer at the highest elevations, right below the permanent snow.
 In winter, they move lower and may come into the valleys.
-They live in small or large herds, and in the summer, the older males live singly or in separate groups.
+They live in small or large herds (up to several dozen sheep).
+In the summer, the older males live singly or in separate groups.
 They may live up to 18 years.

+These sheep have been introduced to Texas, USA, where they are used for the activity of hunting.

 Protection measures

-O. g. gmelini was listed in Category I of the USSR Red Data Book.
+O. o. gmelini was listed in Category I of the USSR Red Data Book.
 In Armenia, hunting it has been forbidden since 1936.
 A captive-breeding program has been initiated at the Zoological Institute of Armenia aiming to expand Khosrov Nature Reserve, reorganize the Orbubad Sanctuary into a state reserve, control livestock, and reduce poaching.
 As of 2011, the fine for hunting the Armenian mouflon in Armenia was 3 million drams (roughly $8,000).

-In Iran, hunting of O. g. gmelini is allowed only under permit, outside the protected areas, between September and February.
+In Iran, hunting of O. o. gmelini is allowed only under permit, outside the protected areas, between September and February.
 Within the protected areas, grazing of domestic livestock is strictly controlled.